New Tenant Checklist for DIY landlords

 21 steps to take DIY landlords from pre-tenancy to handing over keys

 There are many steps to renting out a home.
-This article is a comprehensive guide through the process in 21 easy to follow steps.
+This article is a comprehensive guide through the process in 21 easy-to-follow steps, updated for 2025 regulations.

 Before viewings